 - Management as a Profession

 The concept of management is as old as the human race itself.
-The concept of ‘family’ itself required that life be organized and resources of food be apportioned in a manner so as to maximize the utility of such resources.
+The concept of ‘family’ itself required that life be organized and resources of food are apportioned in a manner so as to maximize the utility of such resources.
 Taking proper steps to safeguard the family from attacks by wild animals, planning on where to go fishing and hunting and whom to go with, organizing these groups into chiefs and hunting and fishing bands where chiefs gave directions, and so on, are all subtle ingredients of management and organization.

 Even the recorded history shows the application of some current management techniques as far back as 5000 BC. when the ancient Sumerians used written records in assisting governmental operations.
 The Egyptian pyramids, built as early as 3000 BC., required the organized efforts of over 1,00,000 workers.
 It would be natural to assume that all functions of modern management, namely, planning, organizing, directing, and controlling played a significant role in the construction of these monuments.
 Similarly, the early civilization of India bears witness to organized living.

 Management, as a system, is not only an essential element of an organized society but also an integral part of life when we talk about managing our lives.
 Managing life is not much different from managing an organization and this ‘art’ of management has been with us from time immemorial.
 Just as a well-managed life is much better organized, goal-oriented, and successful, ‘good’ management of an organization makes the difference between the success and the failure of the organization.

 Perhaps, the importance of management was highlighted by the late President of the United States, John F. Kennedy when he said that, the role of management in our society is critical in human progress.
 It serves to identify a great need of our time: to improve standards of living for all people through the effective utilization of human and material sources.